 It was certainly interesting to see how folk horror evolved decade by decade, with regards to current events at the time.
 And with it having its resurgence now, with films like The Witch (2015) and Midsommar (2019), there’s a continued evolution of its style.
 Though, a lot of the same techniques and themes seen some 60 years ago are still apparent and effective today.

 Woodlands Dark and Days Bewitched covers over 200 films and features interviews with over 50 enthusiasts and experts in the genre, really highlighting the cultural impact of folk horror.
-Even if you’re not someone who typically leans into this style of film, the doc gives you a new appreciation for the many facets of it.
+Even if you’re not someone who typically leans into this style of film, the doc gives you a new appreciation for its many facets.
 There is so much to digest that’s presented in the doc, that I do wish it was broken into a series format.
 I think this would allow viewers more time for reflection, but it’s a great piece nonetheless and a must-see for horror fans.